The line up of Artists in 2014

 Events Featuring Mark Holland | Artist's Website

-Malc writes all his own songs –primarily because he finds other people’s too difficult to play.
-He is not steeped in the folk tradition and believe me you would not want to hear him try a traditional song.
-At the last count he had performed about 180 of his songs at Bodmin folk club, at least 4 of which he has been asked to perform again –preferably somewhere else.
+Described as a cross between Leonard Cohen and Pam Ayres, Malc writes all his own songs –primarily because he finds other people’s far too difficult to play.
+His output is prolific – working on the theory that if he writes enough he will eventually come up with something decent.
+To date he has performed over 230 of his songs at Bodmin folk club - at least 4 of which he has been asked to perform again -preferably somewhere else.

 Events Featuring Malcolm Pinch | Artist's Website